SEAME-pt/team03_DuckOnWheels/docs/ENGINEERING_GUIDE.md

 # Team 03 DuckOnWheels Engineering Guide

-This document defines the internal engineering rules for the SDV–PiRacer team.
+This document defines the internal engineering rules for the team.
 It provides standards for coding, documentation, version control, testing, and sprint management to ensure technical traceability and team consistency.

 ---